Windynightst/Windynightst.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: CrowdRecruiter: Selecting Participants for Piggyback Crowdsensing under Probabilistic Coverage Constraint
 ---

-## CrowdRecruiter: Selecting Participants for Piggyback Crowdsensing under Probabilistic Coverage Constraint ##

 **Summary：**

 This paper proposes a novel participant selection framework, named CrowdRecruiter, for mobile crowdsensing.
 CrowdRecruiter operates on top of PCS and minimizes incentive payments by selecting a small number of participants while still satisfying probabilistic coverage constraint.
 The author used cell towers as the coverage metrics, that is, if the number of cell towers in a given region being covered is larger than a threshold, then we can say that the area is covered.